Jill Stein: Activism and political career

 As a physician, Stein became increasingly concerned about the connection between people's health and the quality of their local environment.
 She subsequently turned to activism.
 In 1998, she began protesting the "Filthy Five" coal plants in Massachusetts.

 The Clean Election Law provided public funding for candidates not receiving large private donations, and was eventually repealed in 2003 by the Democratic party controlled state legislature.
 Stein has said that she left the Democratic Party and joined the Green Party when "the Democratic Party killed campaign finance reform in my state".

 In a 2024 interview with Haaretz, Stein said the Green Party was an alternative to the "rigid two-party system [in which] both parties are widely regarded as sponsored by and serving the economic elites, and share their core interests.
 They're both parties of war and of Wall Street.
 They may differ on social issues, but on core policies they're very much the same".

-On January 20, Stein spoke at rally in New York, convened by The People's Forum, Palestinian Youth Movement, and A.N.S.W.E.R. as a part of the We Fight Back Inauguration Day Protests.
-Stein delivered a speech encouraging protesting against the "American Empire" and Israel, and celebrated the pro-Palestine student protest movement.
-Spectrum News characterized the rally as very left-wing, noting that the activists carried signs hostile to the Democratic party.

-Stein participated in a protest organized by the A.N.S.W.E.R.
-Coalition against Prime Minister Benjamin Netanyahu visiting Washington DC to deliver a speech at a joint session of the United States Congress.
+On August 17, 2026, a warrant was issued for Stein's arrest after she failed to appear in court for charges against her that stem from a Washington University campus protest that occurred in April 2024.
+Stein was charged with one count of first-degree trespassing and one count of fourth-degree assault.
+The warrant was subsequently withdrawn the following day and Stein was ordered by the judge to appear in court to face the charges in September 2026.